REC-I (Schedule Link)

 HOW IT WORKS

-Each module will be followed by a module quiz, and you will be able to retake each quiz as many times as necessary.
-You must pass each exam with a minimum score of 80% in order to gain access to the next module.
+There will be practice questions to test your knowledge after each video.
+You are not required to pass each module to move on, but this is a good way to prepare for the field training portion of your training.
 You can start and stop at any time and your progress will be saved.
 This is how SSI eliminates the formal classroom component, yet still provides you with basic presentations that are very helpful to your pre-course understanding and in-field success.
 We realize that many students have time constraints, but if you do have some free time, these online modules can be very helpful and give you a running start for the field training.

 WHAT THE FIELD TRAINING LOOKS LIKE